linode/docs/docs/guides/development/javascript/what-is-jamstack/index.md

 There are two key features that Jamstack applications employ to improve speed and efficiency.
 They are:

-1. Pre-rendering
-1. Decoupling

-- Pre-rendering: Generating your site's static files upfront instead of at runtime.
+- **Pre-rendering**: Generating your site's static files upfront instead of at runtime.
 Tools like static site generators allow you to process and render your application's front end before deployment.
 This provides faster load times for your user and significantly lowers your application's required hosting resources.

-- Decoupling: Keeping your application's frontend distinct and housing any server-side logic your application needs in reusable APIs.
+- **Decoupling**: Keeping your application's frontend distinct and housing any server-side logic your application needs in reusable APIs.
 Decoupling capitalizes on the advantages of pre-rendering — your front end stays fast and independent and keeps its hosting overhead low.
 It also makes your application more maintainable overall.
 Changes to the backend can occur without directly affecting the frontend — and vice versa.
 Additionally, it tends to be much easier to understand where and how the frontend and backend interact.

 Overall, these features result in a faster experience for your application's users and easier application maintenance.
 And, depending on your application's backend needs, pre-rendering and decoupling can keep your content hosting overhead low.